Hello, lovely human!

 A woman and her wild friend go out on the town for an absurdist first date post-pandemic, where her suppressed sexuality and social awkwardness threaten to destroy this rare opportunity.

--Made within a 2 week period for Collaboration Film Challenge, September 2022 -Picked to be in the top 10 films to screen at Harmony Gold, L.A. -Continues to tour to festivals incl.
-Mammoth and Venice Beach Film Fests
+-Made within a 2 week period for Collaboration Film Challenge, September 2022 -Picked to be in the top 10 films to screen at Harmony Gold Theatre in Hollywood, Los Angeles -Won Best Comedy Short for CFC, 2022

 Projects in Development